Bondelswarts Rebellion: 1915 South African takeover

 A special commission of inquiry was appointed to examine conditions under German rule.
 South Africans took evidence from the non-whites of the treatment they had received at the hands of the Germans and created the impression that things would be different under South African rule.
 Herero chiefs, Nama spokesmen, prisoners of war and others detailed the horrors of those years.
 The report, the infamous "Imperial Blue Book" produced in Windhoek in 1918, comprised a 220-page heavily illustrated indictment of Germany's harsh, even genocidal regime.
 The report detailed the German military operations against the tribes, with pictures of the crude executions, neck chains, leg and arm fetters, the flayed backs of women prisoners and Herero refugees returning starved from the desert.
 The Imperial Blue Book set out to convince the world how unsuitable the Germans were to govern natives, and manifestly achieved its purpose.
 Ruth First comments that when Britain and South Africa put on display the results of Germany's colonial policy, it was not because they wanted to champion the African cause, but because they wanted to discredit the German one.
 However, the pacification of Algeria by the French, the rule of King Leopold's rubber regime in the Congo, the exploitation by the Portuguese, English and Dutch of the slave trade on the west coast of Africa were no less ugly.
 But Germany had entered the scramble for Africa in the last stages of colonisation, at a time when international morality had at last opened its eyes, and what others had done before in secret or in silence could not be done without discovery.
 (In 1926, once the 1918 Imperial Blue Book had served its primary purpose of removing German control, the South West African Legislative Assembly adopted a resolution to the effect that copies of the Imperial Blue Book should be removed from official files and libraries and destroyed.)

 At the end of the war, over six thousand German citizens, representing around half of the colony's German population, were repatriated from Namibia.
-The South African administrators found themselves in the unusual situation of being faced with not only a hostile, or potentially hostile, black population, but in the remaining German population, a hostile, or potentially hostile, white population.
-The possibility of a black rebellion therefore posed a double threat to the military administration as in addition to the threat posed by the black rebellion the German community might take advantage of the opportunity to rebel against the occupying forces and reintroduce German rule.
+The South African administrators found themselves in the unusual situation of being faced with not only a potentially hostile black population, but in the remaining German population, a potentially hostile white population.
+The possibility of a black rebellion therefore posed a double threat to the military administration, as the German community might take advantage of the opportunity to rebel against the occupying forces and reintroduce German rule.
 Appeasement of the white settler interests undoubtedly resulted in harsher treatment of the indigenous peoples in the early 1920s.
 Many of the demands made by the white settlers during the military period for more land, tighter control of the labour force, branding laws, a heavier dog tax and others were introduced during the first five years of the League of Nations Mandate.
 The tentative liberalism of the military administration disappeared and white settler interests once more reigned supreme.